fxys/Super-Secret-Settings/README.md

-# Super-Secret-Settings
+# Super Secret Settings Fabric
-A Fabric Minecraft Mod which adds a feature removed in MC version 1.9!
+This is the source code for a FabricMC Mod which adds the "Super Secret Settings..." setting that was removed in the 1.9 update.